To assist with your learning, it is recommended that you look over the articles on the basics of Benevity Reporting in the following section:

 - Details and Totals is a combination of the two views.
 It shows the details per row and the aggregates of each group.

-You’ve created the table and grouped the data.
+You have now created the table and grouped the data.
 Now you can save the ad hoc view as a report, schedule it, or export it into a different format like PDF or PPT.
-Here's some more how-to articles on those other tasks.